RadicalMilitantLibrary/manual/readingclub-man.markdown

 ### Contributing Code / torifying

-Contribution got really easy in late 2016.
-The only thing you need now is a webbrowser and an account on [GitHub](https://github.com/).
-Just try to be familiar with things you write about -- maybe even try to publish a book first to know what is is like -- or raise your questions as an issue in the repossitories of the organization [RadicalMilitantLibrary](https://github.com/RadicalMilitantLibrary/).
+Contributing got really easy in late 2016.
+The only things you need now is a webbrowser and an account on [GitHub](https://github.com/).
+Just try to be familiar with topics you write about -- maybe even try to publish a book first to know what is is like -- or raise your questions as an issue in the repositories of the organization [RadicalMilitantLibrary](https://github.com/RadicalMilitantLibrary/).

 #### torify